InfinityTools/WeiduInstallTool/README.md

 ### Customization

-Customization options of the WeiDU Mod Launcher include:
+Customization of the WeiDU Mod Launcher includes:
+- Displaying UI text and messages in the user language if available
 - Toggling between light and dark mode UI on-the-fly
 - Setting output text size and character encoding
 - Showing visual hints about the installation state
-- Warnings about mod conflicts
+- Warnings about potential mod conflicts
 - and more…

 ## Installation